SovereignCloudStack/hardware-landscape/documentation/System_Runbooks.md

 osism apply scs_check_landscape
 ```

+# Global Maintenance

+The following sections decribe the complete takedown and restart of the entire system.

-# Shutdown the entire environment
+## Shutdown the entire environment

 This procedure describes the tasks to shutdown the scs hardware landscape completly.